blackappsolutions/core-content-jobs/README.md

 *   Articles were name with this pattern:

     RssImport\_" \+ System.currentTimeMillis()

 xmlExport
 ---------

 This Job makes use of [CoreMedia's ServerExport Tool](https://documentation.coremedia.com/cmcc-10/artifacts/2010/webhelp/contentserver-en/content/CMServerimportExport.html#d0e17572) by [taking the given content, recursive and the zip-url](https://github.com/blackappsolutions/core-content-jobs/blob/313dda3a416a548facd8605ab988edbe44bf3530/core-content-jobs-cae/src/main/java/de/bas/content/jobs/ExportXMLJob.java#L48).
 See below how this instrumentation is made in the CMS.

-*   go to "/All Content/Settings/Options/Settings/Content Jobs" at [https://studio.first.sandbox.vfc.coremedia.cloud/](https://studio.first.sandbox.vfc.coremedia.cloud/) for example
+*   In Studio go to "/All Content/Settings/Options/Settings/Content Jobs"
 *   Create a new content item of type "ContentJob"
 *   set the **Job type** to "xmlExport"
 *   Add content you would like to export by using drag&drop to **The folder/content which schould be synced**